pquerna/hurl/README.md

     }
 ```

-And then ran as `hurl smash --config 100clients.json`.
+And then ran as `hurl http --config 100clients.json`.
 While this example is more verbose, the JSON format
 enables building complicated and large test plans hitting multiple URLs, or ramping up traffic.

 ## Scaling Out